Assurance Claims

 ops.shared-policy-boundary

-The shared ops evaluator gates adapter-initiated vault operations, consumes non-secret seal posture for unlock policy, and emits request/response audit evidence until an AI assessor disposition confirms the boundary.
+The shared ops evaluator gates adapter-initiated vault operations, consumes non-secret seal posture for unlock policy, emits paired request/response audit evidence, preserves adapter surface metadata, rejects caller-supplied profile/context mismatches, and is used by CLI, TUI, GUI, and mTLS automation paths.

-crates/paranoid-ops/src/lib.rs; CLI vault tests; TUI vault tests; native GUI automation tests; durable GUI JSONL tests; docs/reference/ai-review.md
+crates/paranoid-ops/src/lib.rs; CLI vault tests; TUI vault tests; native GUI automation tests; durable GUI JSONL tests; mTLS process-boundary fixtures; docs/reference/ai-review.md; make verify-assurance

 ops.vault-trace-fixtures